 WLRN provided staff to attend several career day and job fairs to provide information about WLRN and careers in radio, television, and public media.

-In May 2012 a WLRN senior staff member was elected president of the local National Academy of Television Arts and Sciences and participated in disseminating information about WLRN at the following job fairs:
+A senior staff member is president of the local National Academy of Television Arts and Sciences and participated in disseminating information about WLRN at the following job fairs:

 - Florida International University